johndgiese/dotvim/README.md

 ### 6. Add any necessary dependencies for the vipy plugin
 Finally, if you want to use the vipy plug, you will have to install a few additional dependencies as described [here](https://github.com/johndgiese/vipy)

+### 7. Install better version of Consolas font for commandline
+Navigate to the .vim/windows folder and double click each font to install it.
+If you don't or can't do this, then go to the vimrc and follow the comment there to disable powerlines fancy font feature.
+Read abou this feature [here](http://enegue.com/consolas-font-in-vim-powerline-windows/).

 # How this vim setup differs from normal vim

 The most important three changes are: